 establish the identity of the owner of the money, or make reasonable attempts to do so

 - make adequate attempts to ascertain the proper destination of the money, and to return it to the rightful owner, unless the reasonable costs of doing so are likely to be excessive in relation to the amount held

-- keep a central register in accordance with rule 29.22, detailing the name of the client or other person / trust on whose behalf the money is held, the amount, the name of the recipient charity, and the date of the payment
+- keep a central register in accordance with rule 29.22 of the SAR, detailing the name of the client or other person / trust on whose behalf the money is held, the amount paid, the name of the recipient charity, and the date of the payment

 What is 'reasonable' will depend upon the circumstances that present themselves in each case.
 Factors affecting what will be considered reasonable include: